Default ASP.NET Core Web API Files and Folders

 IIS Express Profile:

-IIS Express is a lightweight, self-contained version of IIS optimized for development.
+IIS Express is a lightweight version of IIS (Internet Information Services) bundled with Visual Studio.
+It allows developers to test applications in an environment similar to production IIS but without requiring full IIS setup.
 By default, you will get the following settings in the launchsettings.json file for the IIS Express Profile:

 IIS Express Profile